Gibraltar International Airport: Business development 2010–2019

 From 2011 until October 2012, easyJet offered thrice-weekly service from Gibraltar to Liverpool, but it was eventually dropped due to easyJet repositioning aircraft from its Liverpool base to other bases, in turn causing it to drop its least profitable routes from there, such as Gibraltar, Tallinn and Brussels.

 On 18 May 2011, Bmibaby announced that it would launch flights from Gibraltar to East Midlands Airport from 31 March 2012.
 This was the first time that an airline has operated that route.
 The route operated on Tuesdays, Thursdays and Saturdays, using a Boeing 737-300.
 However, on 3 May 2012, it was announced that Bmibaby was to be closed by the International Airlines Group after the group failed to find a buyer for the airline.
 Bmibaby operated its last service to Gibraltar on 8 September 2012, and the airline operated its last flight the following day.

 On 10 January 2012, Gibraltar was selected as one of the 'World's Scariest Airport Landings and Take-offs' in the travel section of the Daily Telegraph due to its runway which extends into the sea.

 On 14 August 2012, Monarch announced it would launch a new route to Birmingham, operating three times a week; every Tuesday, Thursday and Saturday.
 The route began on 23 March 2013, but changed to running on Tuesdays, Thursdays and Sundays.

-In the summer of 2014, services between Gibraltar and Marrakech were operated by Royal Air Maroc Express on behalf of a local travel company, Your Flight.
+In the summer of 2014, services between Gibraltar and Marrakesh were operated by Royal Air Maroc Express on behalf of a local travel company, Your Flight.
 However, the services, which were operated on a charter basis, and could not be booked via global distribution system channels or on a connection basis, terminated after just three months due to insufficient demand.

 In November 2014, easyJet announced that it would begin a new route to Bristol Airport which commenced on 19 April 2015.